larryjtaylor/PHP-shoe-distibutor/README.md

 ### License

-Copyright &copy; 2017 Calla Rudolph
+Copyright &copy; 2017 Larry Taylor

-_Please email me at the above address with any comments or improvements you have found!_

 This software is licensed under the MIT license.